-AP Source: NBA facilities will begin to reopen Friday
+AP source: NBA facilities will begin to reopen Friday

-MIAMI (AP) -- NBA players will be allowed to return to team training facilities starting Friday, provided that their local governments do not have a stay-at-home order prohibiting such movement still in place as part of the response to the coronavirus pandemic.
+MIAMI — NBA players will be allowed to return to team training facilities starting Friday, provided that their local governments do not have a stay-at-home order prohibiting such movement still in place as part of the response to the coronavirus pandemic.

 Any workouts that take place would be voluntary and be limited to individual sessions only, according to a person familiar with the league's decision.
 The person spoke to The Associated Press on Saturday on condition of anonymity because the directives from the league were not released publicly.